NZ Colony Loss Survey

 Landcare Research works closely with the beekeeping industry to conduct the New Zealand Colony Loss Survey.
 This survey has now been completed in 2015 and 2016 and we are preparing for the 2017 survey.

-The survey seeks to quantify colony losses over winter 2016 and will provide data for monitoring bee health over time and investigating emerging challenges for the apiculture industry and those industries that rely on pollination services.
+The NZ Colony Loss Survey seeks to quantify colony losses over winter and will provide data for monitoring bee health over time and investigating emerging challenges for the apiculture industry and those industries that rely on pollination services.

-The survey questionnaire is based on the international COLOSS survey and will enable us to make international comparisons, and questions relevant to NZ-specific conditions have also been added.
+The survey questionnaire is based on the international COLOSS survey and will enable us to make international comparisons.
+Questions relevant to NZ-specific conditions have also been added.
 The survey is designed to build an understanding of the state of bees in NZ as seen by those who are directly involved.

-The survey will ask beekeepers to tell us what they have observed when opening their hives this Spring.
+The survey asks beekeepers to tell us what they have observed when opening their hives in Spring.
 Of most importance are:-

 - How many hives have been lost?

 - What is the likely cause of the loss?
 The survey will ask about

 - Queen problems (including drone-laying queens, no queen etc.)